Sustainable travel

 MediaCity Cycle Hub Membership

-Check out these videos to see how to lock your cycle, and how not to lock your cycle.
+- Videos on how to lock your cycle, and how not to lock your cycle

-The Highway Code is essential reading for all cyclists who plan on riding on roads.
-The cycling section here will help you familiarise yourself with the rules of the road and help you stay safe.
-The Highway Code - Rules for cyclists
+- The Highway Code is essential reading for all cyclists who plan on riding on roads, this will help you familiarise yourself with the rules of the road and help you stay safe

 Cycle routes and training

-Transport for Greater Manchester offer free cycle training across Greater Manchester for beginners through to experienced cyclists and those returning to the saddle after a few years.
+- Transport for Greater Manchester offer free cycle training across Greater Manchester

 Cycle to Work Scheme

-For more information and to apply staff can visit My Salford.
+- For more information and how to apply staff can visit My Salford.

 Cycle User Group

 To support cycling commuters we have created a Cycle User Group.
-We encourage staff and student cyclists to join, please request membership to the Cycle User Group Teams site.
+We encourage staff and student cyclists to join.

 The University of Salford operates a loan scheme for staff who would like to purchase a season ticket to travel to and from work by bus, tram or train.
 The employee purchases the ticket and applies for a loan to cover the full cost, which is then recovered through salary deduction over a period of up to 12 months.